dlaub3/blog/perl/practical-perl-primer.md

 # create a reference to an anonymous array
 my $ref = [qw( one, two, three, four )];

-# parens alone creat an anonymous list
+# parenthesis alone create an anonymous list
 $ref = ( one, two, three, four );
 $ref-&gt;[0];